Here’s How Royal Baby Archie’s Introduction To The World Differed From That Of His Cousins

 Per CBC News, Harry and Markle used their visit to Windsor Castle — the location of their wedding reception last year — to talk about their new addition to the world.

-“It’s magic — it’s pretty amazing, and I have the two best guys in the world, so I am really happy.”
+“It’s magic — it’s pretty amazing, and I have the two best guys in the world, so I am really happy,” Meghan said.

 “He’s just been a dream, so it’s been a special couple of days,” she said later.